zoran-cuckovic/zoran-cuckovic.github.io/_pages/senscape/help/points.md

 ## Create observer points

 This is the first step for the visibility analysis.
-The result will be written as a shapefile with standardised field names, with a record for each point.
+The result will be written as a shapefile with standardised field name.
 Values can be changed manually, but the field names need to remain as assigned.

 ## Input

-**Observer points** have to be stored in a shapefile or other recognised vector formats.
+- *Observer points* have to be stored in a shapefile or other recognised vector formats.
 Lines or polygons cannot be used (unless broken up in points).
+Multi-point shapefiles will not work, neither.

+-obser
 A basic requirement in viewshed modelling is setting up height values for both the observer and the target.
 For instance we might be interested whether a building 20 metres tall (target height) would be visible by an average pedestrian with eye-level at 1.6 metres (observer height).